Developing prevention and treatment solutions with

 At KM Biologics, we understand the growing needs of today.
-That’s why we perform cutting-edge research into biological pharmaceuticals to develop vaccines for humans and animals in a timely and strategic manner.
+That’s why we perform cutting-edge research into biological pharmaceuticals to develop vaccines for humans in a timely and strategic manner.
 We have expertise in biotechnology such as culturing technologies for cells, viruses and bacteria, blood plasma protein isolation, and protein engineering.
 We continue to lead the way in research and development within the biologics industry.

 Our prolific R&D program has a wide range of technologies for developing vaccines and recombinant plasma proteins.

 Rational vaccine design technology